Connecticut Military Department: Mission

 The Military Department of the State of Connecticut's principle public responsibility is to serve as the protector of American citizens of the State and their property in time of war, invasion, rebellion, riot or disaster.
-It serves as the main resource for the Governor in ensuring public safety in a variety of emergencies.
+It serves as the main resource for the governor in ensuring public safety in a variety of emergencies.

-The Connecticut National Guard as the state militia also has a Federal Constitutional mission to support the President of the United States as Commander-in-Chief of the Armed Forces of the United States and the Federal Government in times of War or National Emergencies.
+The Connecticut National Guard as the state militia also has a federal constitutional mission to support the president of the United States as commander-in-chief of the Armed Forces of the United States and the federal government in times of war or national emergencies.

 Components

 Connecticut National Guard

 The Constitution of the United States specifically grants the U.S. Congress the power to "raise armies."
 The U.S. Army, Navy, Air Force are armies raised under this provision.
 Additionally, the States, under the 2nd and 10th Amendments, have the right to raise their own armies, historically known as militias, today known as a State Defense Force (SDF).
 After the civil war, many states reduced funding for their militias and military training programs causing the threat of a reduction in war preparedness.
 As a result, Congress decided to raise a new federal army to be jointly administered by the states alongside the state defense forces: that army is known as the National Guard of the United States.
 Like the state militia/SDF, the National Guard is typically administered by the governors.
 Unlike the militia/SDF, the National Guard may be deployed abroad without the permission of the state governor, whereas the militia/SDF is under the exclusive authority of the states except in the rare event of invasion of the United States or domestic insurrection as specified in Article I Section 8 of the U.S. Constitution.

-The Federal mission assigned to the National Guard is: "To provide properly trained and equipped units for prompt mobilization for war, National Emergency or as otherwise needed."

-The state mission assigned to the National Guard is "To provide trained and disciplined forces for domestic emergencies or as otherwise provided by state law."

-The Connecticut National Guard bestows a number of decorations for services to or on behalf of the state.

 Major General Francis J. Evon, Jr. is the current Connecticut Adjutant General (TAG).